MelonIs45/Projects/Primes/README.md

 # Primes
-## A 2D esoteric programming langauge based on the popular [Brainfuck](https://esolangs.org/wiki/Brainfuck) esolang!
+## A 2D esoteric programming langauge that uses prime factors; based on the popular [Brainfuck](https://esolangs.org/wiki/Brainfuck) esolang!

 ### Usage:
 ##### Operations are based on the numbers that are inputted, if you put in a number for example 143, this number has 2 prime factors, those being 11 and 13, this gives a total of 2 factors; this value is then used as the number to look up against when the final code is interpreted.